ismailmubarik/AWS-SAA-C02-Course/07-VPC-Basics/notes.md

 Things to keep in mind

 - What size should the VPC be.
-This will limit the use
+This will limit the how many services can fit into that VPC because each service occupies one or more IPs and they occupy a space inside the VPC.
-- Are there any networks we can't use?
+- Are there any networks we can't use or we need to interact with and hence can't use?
-- Be mindful of ranges other VPC's use or are used in other cloud environments
+- Be mindful of ranges other VPC's use or are used in other cloud environments, On-premise, used by Partners and/or Vendors, etc.
 - Try to predict the future uses
 - VPC structure with tiers and resilience (availability) zones